Nov 25, 2024

 by Amanda Tjan | Jul 29, 2021

-person receiving a covid vaccine Photo Source: (Ted S. Warren/AP photo via The Center Square)
+A healthcare worker administering a COVID-19 vaccine to a patient.
+Photo Source: (Ted S. Warren/AP photo via The Center Square)

 On Saturday, two students at Loyola Marymount, a private Catholic university located in Los Angeles, California, sued the institution over new COVID-19 policies.